gauravgowda10/cppGoogleQueryProcessor/hw2/bugjournal.md

 when I really should have been storing a pointer to it as (LLPayload_t*) &result.
 I neglected read the description of the LLPayload_t type definition.
 In this case it makes more sense to be storing a pointer to my struct pointer and not the struct pointer itself.

+# Bug 4

+## A) How is your program acting differently than you expect it to?
+- Certain input when I entered queries to the searchshell class would not work.
+No Error would be thrown, but nothing would be outputed.

+## B) Brainstorm a few possible causes of the bug
+- When I split the queries into multiple words, we could possibly be changing the words.
+- The query input is not in the correct form (i.e. Capitilization, spaces, etc.)
+- Incorrectly changing the end of line character, so the last word is not being saved correctly

+## C) How you fixed the bug and why the fix was necessary
+- After, I split the query into different words, we printed out these words.
+We noticed that only the words with capitalized letters were having this issue, so we changed all letters to lowercase when we split the query into words.